DessimozLab/FastOMA/README.md

 wget https://omabrowser.org/All/Primates.h5    # 352MB
 mv Primates.h5  in_folder/omamerdb.h5
 ```
-(This is for the test however, I would suggest downloading the `LUCA.h5` instead of `Primates.h5` for your real analysis.)
+(This is for the test however, I would suggest downloading the `LUCA.h5` instead of `Primates.h5` for your real analysis.).
+Check the item 2 in the [input section](https://github.com/sinamajidian/gethog3#input) for details.

 Now we have such a structre in our  testdata folder.